MisterKidX/MisterKidX.github.io/content/posts/articles/Unity/scriptableHolders/index.md

 **Problem Statement** - I want to hook my C# code to unity without inheriting from `ScriptableObject`, either because I can't or because I don't want to tightly couple my code.

 **Solution** - Scriptable Holders: SOs designed to hold an external serialized class value.

-Scriptable Holders are a framework-specific solution, [Decorators](https://refactoring.guru/design-patterns/decorator) for POCOS.
-They provide an easy way to hook POCOS into the unity framework.
-In a semantic way, scriptable holders are like the old [Nullable\<T\>](https://learn.microsoft.com/en-us/dotnet/api/system.nullable-1?view=net-8.0) implementation in C#, or [Lazy\<T\>](https://learn.microsoft.com/en-us/dotnet/api/system.lazy-1?view=net-8.0).
-They just wrap around a value to give it special properties, in this case, hooking it to unity.

 #### Code Solution